-Sometimes you just find the most fabulous piece of furniture, like this chippy green apothecary cabinet I found in coastal Maine while antiquing.
-It was missing a drawer and I thought it was a bit pricey, however, I could not stop thinking about it!
+Sometimes you just find the most fabulous piece of furniture, like this green chippy apothecary cabinet I found in coastal Maine while antiquing.
+It was missing a drawer, and I thought it was a bit pricey.
+However, I could not stop thinking about it!

-This chippy apothecary was a bit on the small size for what I was looking for.
+This chippy apothecary cabinet was a bit on the small size for what I was looking for.
 So I passed on it and headed home to think it over.

 They offered to make me a drawer and gave me a 15% off discount.
 I got in the car and headed right up.
-The shop took one drawer to duplicate and it will be ready for me to pick up in a couple of weeks!
+The shop took one drawer to duplicate, and it will be ready for me to pick up in a couple of weeks!

 A Moving Furniture Tip!

 This apothecary was of a smaller size so it was very easily transportable.
 A girlfriend and I were able to get it out of the car and into our sunroom very easily!

 Slide a rug under the heavier furniture pieces to slide across the floor easily.